Our Methodology

 Data Sources

-- Plan Documentation: Publicly available plan documents, pricing pages, and coverage summaries from each company's website — the basis of our coverage matrices.
+- Company plan documents: Publicly available coverage summaries, service-fee schedules, and pricing pages, the basis of our coverage matrices.

 Coverage Matrices

-Coverage matrices document what each plan covers and excludes, built from published plan documents.
-We track coverage for major home systems (HVAC, plumbing, electrical, water heater) and appliances (refrigerator, dishwasher, oven/range, washer/dryer, etc.) across each company's plan tiers.
+Coverage matrices document what each plan covers, partially covers, or excludes, built from each company's published plan documents.
+We track major home systems (HVAC, plumbing, electrical, water heater) and appliances across each company's plan tiers, along with typical coverage limits and service-fee ranges.
+Repair-cost ranges shown on coverage pages are typical industry estimates for context, not company-specific quotes.

 Limitations

-- Coverage details may vary by state, plan tier, property age, and individual contract terms.
+- Coverage and pricing vary by state, plan tier, property age, and individual contract terms.

 Important Disclaimer